3miki/TransPic/README.md

   - 224 pixels for faster inference (but may affect accuracy)
 - Gemma2 2B (gemma-2-2b-it): Multilingual model for translation tasks
   - Instruction tuned model for obtaining translations in the desired format
-- Streamlit: Frontend and backend framework for building the app interface
+- Streamlit: For building the app interface

 ## Local Setup Instructions
 - Add your Hugging Face token (HF_AUTH_TOKEN) to the .env file (use example.env as a reference).